"Smash" producers get top award by US gay media group

-NEW YORK The producers of the new TV musical drama series "Smash" were honored by gay and lesbian watchdog group GLAAD at a gala on Saturday that highlighted gay marriage and bullying.
+NEW YORK The producers of the new TV musical drama series "Smash" were honoured by gay and lesbian watchdog group GLAAD at a gala on Saturday that highlighted gay marriage and bullying.

 The awards, hosted by Cory Montieth and Naya Rivera from the hit TV musical show "Glee," recognize the best portrayals of gay community members in film, television, radio, music, newspapers and blogs.